Why to Soak Nuts (and How) – A Traditional Preparation Method

 - Sesame Seeds

 Like others, I personally believe that soaking also allows for the development of more complex flavours, but it may also change the texture.
 For a start, they will swell.
-In general the nuts and seeds will become crisper, and yet slightly softer.
+In general the nuts and seeds will become crisper, and yet slightly more maleable.

 Also, do note that in order to prevent soaked nuts from spoiling quickly, you should dehydrate them, which can be done using a dehydrator, or an oven at ~170°F for 12-24 hours.
-Otherwise they may be drained and dried (with a paper towel) before refrigarating and using within 24 hours.
+Otherwise, they may be drained and patted dry before refrigerating and using within 24 hours.

 A Little Extra – Sprouting and Fermenting

-So, we’ve covered most of what there is to about soaking nuts, but there are multiple ways to decrease anti-nutrients, and although they take a little more work and time they’re certainly worth it.
+So, we’ve covered most of what there is to about soaking nuts, but there are multiple ways to decrease anti-nutrients even further, and although they take a little more work and time they’re certainly worth it.

 As I said, activating phytase is the same action that a seed will take when it is starting to sprout.
 This provides them with energy and phosphorus.
 Some of you may have realised that by soaking we are effectively replicating the early processes of plant growth, and you’d be right!

 Both the sprouting and fermenting of nuts (and seeds alike) require soaking, so with what we’ve just learned they should be quite a bit easier!
 Also, sprouting cannot be done with pasteurised nuts: you must get raw.
-Why not pick up some raw almonds here!
+Why not pick up some raw almonds here and get started*!

 These will certainly be covered in their own posts!
 There’s simply too much detail to write about all of these without making one post too long.
 Keep an eye out if you’d like to learn more with me. 🙂